PipedreamHQ/pipedream/docs/docs/workspaces/sso/google/README.md

-# Configuring SSO with Google Workspace
+# Configure SSO with Google Workspace

-Pipedream supports Single-sign on (SSO) with Google Workspace.
+Pipedream supports Single Sign-On (SSO) with Google Workspace.
 This guide shows you how to configure SSO in Pipedream to authenticate with your Google org.

 [[toc]]